 Dogs don’t nibble an ear of corn.
 Dogs tend to swallow large pieces of the cob, if not inhaling the whole thing.
 Imagine having a whole corn cob in your stomach…

 It would be like having a huge dense sponge in your stomach.
 Do you think you could pass that?
 Even if it goes into the large intestine, it certainly can’t pass through the small intestines.
 And, once you get a blockage the body begins to fight and shut down.

 Then pieces begin to die.
 As you can imagine, if parts of the intestines die and begin to get necrotic the dog attached will also die.
-Even small pieces of corn cob can’t be broken down by the body.

 So with small or chewed pieces you have to hope they will pass.
 Blockages are an emergency that require usually immediate surgery.
 Even a partial blockage, like part of the cob was swallowed, can require surgery and several of the above signs can come and go.